ahsr-cell/mSigHdp_pipeline/README.md

 There are three main processes of the pipeline: mSigHdp, SigProfilerPlotting, and SigProfilerAssignment.

 The pipeline executes all three processes (by default). mSigHdp runs first, and the results it generates (i.e., a matrix containing the *de novo* signatures) are subsequently fed to [SigProfilerPlotting](https://github.com/AlexandrovLab/SigProfilerPlotting) for signature spectra plotting and [SigProfilerAssignment](https://github.com/AlexandrovLab/SigProfilerAssignment) for a preliminary decomposition.
 Depending on user needs, SigProfilerPlotting and SigProfilerAssignment can be turned off.
-The pipeline is designed to be compatible with the mutation
+The pipeline is designed to be compatible with the following mutation type classifications: SBS96, SBS288, SBS1536, DBS78, ID83.

 ### mSigHdp